AdobeDocs/commerce-knowledge-base.en/help/faq/general/monitoring-whitepaper.md

 ---
+description: Monitoring provides visibility into the overall health of Adobe Commerce powered by Adobe, and is
+labels: FAQ,Adobe Commerce,cloud pro infrastructure,Magento,monitoring
 title: Monitoring fact sheet for Adobe Commerce on cloud pro infrastructure
-labels: FAQ,Adobe Commerce,cloud pro infrastructure,Magento,monitoring
 ---

+# Monitoring fact sheet for Adobe Commerce on cloud pro infrastructure

 Monitoring provides visibility into the overall health of Adobe Commerce powered by Adobe, and is instrumented with various monitoring tools to track the health of critical parts of the underlying systems to